sumca252/spark-backend/docs/README.md

 <td valign="top"><a href="#user">User</a></td>
 <td>

-Update a user in the database
+Update a user in the database by id

 </td>
 </tr>